rveciana/BasemapTutorial/docs/plotting_data.rst

 The `documentation at matplotlib <http://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.quiver>`_ is much more detailed than at the basemap docs.

 * x and y give the positions of the grid data if the latlon argument is true, the valeus are supposed to be in geographical coordinates.
 If not, in the map coordinates
-* u and v are the north-south and west-east magnitudes
+* u and v are the left-right and up-down magnitudes
+	* Note that they are NOT in north-south ans west-east.
+If the input projection has non-cylindrical projections (those other than cyl, merc, cyl, gall and mill), the u and v should be rotated, using :ref:`rotate_vector` or :ref:`transform_vector` methods
 * The fifth argument, which is optional, sets a value to assign the color to the arrow
 * scale makes the arrows to be longer or shorter
 * minshaft value below which arrow grows.
 The value should be greater than 1